LiorKirsch/liorkirsch.github.io/_posts/2014-12-12-Repurpose-classifier-Ranking-9-5.markdown

 title:  "Re-purpose your linear classifier - Ranking 9 to 5"
 date:   2014-12-12 13:49:34
 categories: ranking, classification, svm, machine learning
+keywords: ranking, classification, svm, machine learning
 comments: True
 permalink: repurpose-classifier-ranking-9-5
+description:"How to turn any linear classifier into a ranking machine in just a few easy steps"
 ---
 Lets say that we are in the movies recommandation business and instead of just providing yes and no recommendation we want to provide a 5 values scoring system:
 [“don’t bother”, “bad but watchable”, “nice”, “very nice”, “Shawshank Redemption” ].